5 Innovative Technologies That Can Actually Improve Sales Performance

 What about when you’ve locked in the sale and are now looking to delight a customer and potentially bring in repeat sales or cross-selling?
 Technology has you covered.

-For example, CRMs can help you track customers post-deal to stay in touch with them and offer exceptional customer service experiences post-sale.
+For example, CRMs can help you track customers post-deal to stay in touch with them and to offer exceptional customer service experiences post-sale.
 Additionally, you can automate touchpoints like check-in emails, surveys, polls, and other reminders to continuously touch base.

 It’s all about providing a positive experience to the customer, ensuring their needs are met, they’re happy with the service/product, and that you’re always there to give them what they need, especially if it’s more of the same or a chance to add on more sales.